About Us

 The Neurodevelopmental Research lab is based at the School of Psychology, University of Surrey and is led by Dr Jo Moss.

-Our aim is to better understand social, emotional and cognitive diversity in individuals with a range of neurodevelopmental conditions.
+We aim to better understand social, emotional and cognitive diversity in individuals with a range of neurodevelopmental conditions.
 Our research is focused on understanding the complex pattern of autism and autistic traits observed in these populations as well as their impact on every-day social skills (e.g. peer relationships) and emotional well-being.
-We work with lots of different populations including: individuals with genetic syndromes, individuals with intellectual disability, autistic individuals and individuals with autistic traits.
+We work with different populations including: individuals with genetic syndromes, individuals with intellectual disability, autistic individuals and individuals with autistic traits.

 Our free TEACHER TRAINING RESOURCE has been developed to raise awareness and understanding of the complex needs of children with genetic syndromes, and to support educational practitioners and teachers.
 It can be found at www.findteacherresources.co.uk